 The gods could grant humans success in different endeavours.
 The common way of asking the gods for help was to offer them a sacrifice (called “blot”).

 Worship could happen on a small scale at home, or at a common place in a settlement where people gathered to worship.
-Possibly, some kind of temple was constructed.
-Commonly, people gathered at certain places in nature to worship: a grove, a hill or a well.
+Possibly some kind of temple was constructed.
+Often people gathered at certain places in nature to worship: a grove, a hill or a well.

 These feasts were conducted in various ways.
 For example, people read holy spells and told tales of the gods.
 The most important part, however, was the sacrifice of animals.
 The blood was splashed on wooden sculptures of the gods, while the meat was eaten.
 On rare occasions, humans were sacrificed as well.

 Different gods had different specialities.
 If you were in trouble, it was important to pray to the right god for help.

 Odin was the god of war, so before battle the Vikings prayed that he would help make them victorious.
 Odin was the favourite of kings and prominent people.